Ramb0a/pumpndump/README.md

 > "If you give a person a fish, they'll fish for a day.
 But if you train a person to fish, they'll pump and dump for a lifetime." - Dan Qwhale

+> "pNd is a real coin in a fake world" - Wale

 > "“Dreams have only one owner at a time.
 That's why dreamers hodl pNd.” - Whaleyum Faulker

 > "Ride the Whale...It's Magic" - David [Blainville](https://en.wikipedia.org/wiki/Blainville%27s_beaked_whale), street magician